RhysSeeburger/RhysSeeburger.github.io/docs/content/00_talks.md

       columnwidth: 6
       icon: "fa-solid fa-scale-balanced"
   scientific:
-    - title: Black Hole Imposters
-      where: From discovery to a population - benchmarking stripped stars and companions, Leiden, Netherlands
-      date: July 22nd 2024
-      keywords: ""
-      description: ""
-    - title: A detailed analysis of a sample of black hole impostoring (post-)mass-transfer binaries
+    - title: A detailed analysis of a sample of black hole impostoring
       where: The Eventful Life of Massive Star Multiples, Liege, Belgium
       date: July 18th 2024
       keywords: ""